 Dr. McMahon provides a unique perspective to brain-body medicine – not only because of her knowledge in biofeedback, but also because of her training in Family Practice, and her understanding of conventional medical techniques and treatments.
 She has a special interest in being a careful and thorough physician, who provides her patients plentiful time in her office to have their needs met.

 In 2011, Dr. McMahon completed the Clinician 2 training of the Autism Research Institute and began providing biomedical diagnostic work-ups and treatment for neurodevelopmental and brain disorders.

 In 2004, Dr. McMahon trained with Sue Othmer, BCIAC and Siegfried Othmer, PhD, two of the world’s leading EEG neurofeedback experts.
 She is certified by the EEG Institute of Woodland Hills, California in the Othmer Method of Neurotherapy/EEG Neurofeedback.
-She has completed the Neurofeedback in Clinical Practice and Alpha/Theta courses offered by EEG Spectrum International.
+She is frequently a featured lecturer at the international Clinical Summits of the EEG Institute.

 Prior to her neurotherapy training, Dr. McMahon served as a medical advisor and treasurer to the Oundle Special Children’s Association (OSCA), a organization in Northamptonshire, United Kingdom, charged with helping families and their special needs children.

 Dr. McMahon practiced at Annandale Family Medicine in Annandale, Virginia from 1989-2001, where she was responsible for full-time patient care and managing a primary care office.
 During that period, she was affiliated with INOVA Fairfax Hospital.